Overview of Inheritance Laws in Massachusetts

 How Are Stepchildren and Adopted Children Considered?

 Stepchildren and adopted children can raise questions about inheritance.
-In Massachusetts, adopted children have the same rights as biological ones.
+In Massachusetts, adopted children have the same rights as biological children.
 They can inherit from their adoptive parents, either through a will or if there isn’t one.

 What Happens If There Are No Direct Heirs?